Jkutkut/Xun-GuiTos/README.md

 # Resistencia:

 ## Version history:
+### v2:
-### v2.0:
+- v2.0:
-Work focused on the form to create a new player.
+    - Work focused on the form to create a new player menu.
+- v2.1:
+    - Work on the main menu.

 ### v0 - v1: Bluetooth communication
 Work focused on the configuration of the rapsberry pi 4 and the bluetooth communication protocol.
 Basic structure of the repository created.